Leadership

 Program Co-Chair (Y1)

 Jenny is the owner and partner of Poder Consulting Group, where she works with organizations to strengthen community engagement, research, evaluation, and policy efforts.
 With more than a decade of experience in participatory and action-oriented research, she helps teams make sense of their data and build practical tools that support real-world change.
 As Program Co-Chair, she’s committed to creating spaces where IC TIG members can learn from one another, feel supported, and grow their consulting practice.
+Fun Fact: Jenny unwinds by picking up barbells during her morning CrossFit classes and is still on her never-ending quest to finally conquer a pull-up.

 Newsletter Editor